DICK FLOOD'S MUSICAL CAREER

 “Because my hair was so long, (not like a GI), and I had been deeply tanned by the sun, and I was in civilian clothes, they thought I’d escaped from somewhere, or been out in the bush hiding."

 It took a while to recover from that experience.
 In some ways he has still not recovered.

-When he arrived back in the States, since no record label seemed interested, and he had so little time to search for one, he created his own.
+When he arrived back in the States, since no record label seemed interesting, and he had so little time to search for one, he created his own.
 He named it TOTEM RECORDS.
 He was able to scrape up enough money to put out two releases.
 Neither of which sold.
-The first release was called ‘Miung Sun Lee’, (an account of an incident in Viet Nam), and ‘Willow In The Wind’.
+The first release was called ‘Miung Sun Lee’, (an account of an incident in Viet Nam), and ‘Willow in the Wind’.
 It was now 1967.

 He continued working with his band in the Military Bases, squeezing in tours of Europe, Hawaii, Bermuda, Newfoundland, Greenland, and Puerto Rico.
 All for the military.
 He was still writing songs, and would pitch one now and then, when he could, but he had little time for that anymore.
 Things were changing.
 He was getting tired.